 • The one-on-one format ensures personalized interaction and deeper rapport.

-• Open-ended questions encourage participants to share detailed, thoughtful responses.
+• Open-ended questions and survey responses encourage participants to share detailed, thoughtful responses.

 • A flexible structure allows the conversation to adapt based on the participant’s answers.